 - Electrically (synchronized cardioversion)

-- Pharmacologically (Flecainide, Amiodarone, sotalol, etc.)
+- Pharmacologically (Flecainide, amiodarone, sotalol, dofetilide, etc.)

-- Anticoagulate for 3-4 weeks after
+- Anticoagulate for at least 3-4 weeks after

 - Cardioversion